 Applicants must be nationals of the UK or the Republic of Ireland, either registered for or having completed a doctoral degree within 12 months of the closing date.

-Applications for the 2017 Cecil King Travel Scholarship will open later in 2016.
+Applications for the 2017 Cecil King Travel Scholarship are now open and the deadline for applications is 31st March 2017.

 The Cecil King Travel Scholarship was established in 2001 by the Cecil King Memorial Fund.
 The award is made by the Council of the London Mathematical Society on the recommendation of the Cecil King Prize Committee, nominated by the Society's Research Meetings Committee.